Laryngeal Manual Therapy

 - Target areas contributing to voice strain or fatigue

-- Support safe and appropriate progression in voice rehabilitation
+- Support safe progression back to comfortable voice use

 Our Approach